tiagomms/XRPrototyping-02-BabyProof-x-r/README.md

 - Camera access and environment raycasting
 - Object filtering based on dangerous labels
 - Scene anchor detection and labeling
 - Camera access does not work on Oculus Link, so I had to create a way of avoiding it and still test Unity Sentis.
 Built a simulation that runs a set of images that on Unity Sentis and change every x seconds.
-It was a child of the camera, so I could move the
+It was a child of the camera, so I could move the images to the areas where scene understanding considered ok.

 ## Project Structure
 Assets/